DotNetPlus/ReswPlus/Docs/FAQ.md

 Because ReswPlus uses [MarkupExtension](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.markup.markupextension), the minimum version supported is
 Windows 10 Fall Creators Update (1709).

+## Does it support VB or C++?

+VB support is currently under development.
+C++/CX and C++/WinRT support are planned for a future update.

 ## Is it free?

 Yes and it won't change.